gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 <br>
 We also support other GUI frameworks such as
 <br>
-Here are some exmaples of other applications in Gitpod
+Here are some other examples of Python GUI applications in Gitpod:

 | Name             | Open in Gitpod | Framework |
 |------------------|----------------|-----------|